albar965/albar965.github.io/littlenavmap-faq.md

 2020 were dropped due to the streaming only approach of MSFS 2024.
 This required a full new data compiler implementation.

+- **Detection of add-on airports is not possible.** Right click on an airport icon on the map, the airport search result table or the flight plan table and use the function `Mark Airport as add-on` which will add a userpoint on top of an airport marking it as an add-on.
+- **Some airports have an unknown runway surface.** Therefore, it cannot be determined if an airport has hard or soft runways which can affect map display filters and the search function.
 - The simulator has to run to load the scenery library.
 - The simulator connection in Little Navmap has to be paused during loading.
 You will not see aircraft updates in Little Navmap but you can use Little Navmap normally while loading.